crashuniverse/grommet/src/js/components/Heading/README.md

 **global.breakpoints**

-The possible breakpoints that could affect font-size and max-width Expects `object`.
+The possible breakpoints that could affect font-size and max-width.
+Expects `object`.

 Defaults to